-The Plan does not cover disability expenses that you incur as a result of an injury or sickness caused by a third party (such as in an automobile Accident).
-This third party liability provision of the Plan allows you to receive disability benefits, and, at the same time, places the expense of disability coverage with the person or entity that is liable for, or caused, the injury or sickness.
-If a covered individual receives any settlement or otherwise is compensated by a third party due to an injury or sickness, the Plan has the right to recover from, and be reimbursed by, the covered individual for all amounts this Plan has paid and will pay as a result of that injury or sickness, up to and including the full amount the covered person received from the third party.
-As a condition of receiving benefits under this Plan, you are expected to cooperate with CBA with its recovery of any amounts for which the Plan is entitled to be reimbursed, including the completion of any forms, and to repay the Plan any amounts you receive from a third party, as described above.
-The Plan's right of full recovery may be from any source of payment, including, but not limited to: any judgement, settlement, or other payment made or to be made by or on behalf of a third party, any liability or other insurance coverage, worker's compensation, you or your covered dependent's own uninsured or underinsured motorist coverage, any medical payments, any "no-fault" or school insurance coverages that are paid or payable, and automobile medical payments or recovery from any identifiable fund.
+The Plan does not cover Disability expenses that you incur as a result of an Injury or Sickness caused by a third party (such as in an automobile Accident).
+This third party liability provision of the Plan allows you to receive Disability benefits, and, at the same time, places the expense of Disability coverage with the person or entity that is liable for, or caused, the Injury or Sickness.

+If a covered individual receives any settlement or otherwise is compensated by a third party due to an Injury or Sickness, the Plan has the right to recover from, and be reimbursed by, the covered individual for all amounts this Plan has paid and will pay as a result of that Injury or Sickness, up to and including the full amount the covered person received from the third party.

+As a condition of receiving benefits under this Plan, you are expected to cooperate with CBA in its recovery of any amounts for which the Plan is entitled to be reimbursed.
+This includes completing any forms and repaying to the Plan any amounts you receive from a third party, as described above.

+The Plan's right of full recovery may be from any source of payment, including, but not limited to: any judgement, settlement, or other payment made or to be made by or on behalf of a third party, any liability or other insurance coverage, worker's compensation, you or your covered dependent's own uninsured or underinsured motorist coverage, any medical payments, any "nofault" or school insurance coverages that are paid or payable, and automobile medical payments or recovery from any identifiable fund.